This coconut shrimp is baked to perfection: no one can resist that crunchy, coconut-scented, juicy bite! Serve as an appetizer or dinner.

 Shrimp is ultimate for deliciously healthy recipes!
 Here are a few more shrimp recipes to cook up this tasty shellfish:

-- Go for fast dinners, a Shrimp Stir Fry or Classic Shrimp Fajitas
+- Go for fast dinners, a Shrimp Stir Fry, BBQ Shrimp or Classic Shrimp Fajitas

 - Grab a Shrimp Roll, or a skillet of Cajun Shrimp Pasta or Easy Cajun Shrimp